Dlacreme/wttj/ex03/README.md

 **Search**

-You can perform a search by adding the fiel you want to perform the search and the value you are looking for:
+You can perform a search by adding the field you want to perform the search on and the value you are looking for:
 ```bash
 $ curl http://localhost:4000/profession?name=war
 ```